What You Will Learn

 - Accelerating iOS disassembly: Hopper and IDA Pro

 - Swift iOS apps and reverse-engineering tools

 - Examining HTML5-based PhoneGap applications

-After having performed static analysis on applications in section 3, we now move on to dynamic analysis.
+After having performed static analysis on applications in the previous course section, we now move on to dynamic analysis.
 A skilled analyst combines both static and dynamic analysis to evaluate the security posture of an application.
 Using dynamic instrumentation frameworks, we see how applications can be modified at runtime, how method calls can be intercepted and modified, and how we can have direct access to the native memory of the device.
 We will learn about Frida, Objection, Needle, Drozer, and method swizzling to fully instrument and examine both Android and iOS applications.
-The section ends with a look at a consistent system for evaluating and grading the security of mobile applications using the Application Report Card Project.
+The section ends with a look at a consistent system for evaluating and grading the security of mobile applications using the OWASP Mobile Application Security Verification Standard.
 By identifying these flaws we can evaluate the mobile phone deployment risk to the organization with practical and useful risk metrics.
 Whether your role is to implement the penetration test or to source and evaluate the penetration tests of others, understanding these techniques will help you and your organization identify and resolve vulnerabilities before they become incidents.

 Manipulating and Analyzing iOS Applications

 - Runtime iOS application manipulation with Cycript and Frida

 - Tracing iOS application behavior and API use